Joscelinrocha/resouRces/README.md

 Here are my favorite sites to learn R that usually include Data Science, Intro to r, and Stats but don't go too deep in either category.

 Beginners 🌱  Intermediate 🌳    Advanced 🌳🌳

+** Make sure to visit the [wiki page](https://github.com/Joscelinrocha/Learning-R-Resources/wiki) for more resources!!

 ## [Getting Started with R by David Keyes](https://rfortherestofus.com/courses/getting-started/) 💯 🌱
 **What is this?**